kausalflow/tools/content/collections/ai/_index.md

 ---
 title: "AI Tools for Researchers"
-description: "AI, especially Large Language Models has emerged and is playing an increasing important role."
+description: "AI, especially the Large Language Model, has emerged and is playing an increasing important role.
+We curated this list of AI powered tools for you."
 ---